OldmanBo/nuxt-jokes/README.md

 A website that uses an api to display some of the 'best' dad jokes.
 It is fully responsive and functional with not that much of a nice design :D

+Visit this github pages link to see the demo version: https://oldmanbo.github.io/nuxt-jokes-demo/

 ## Build Setup

 ```bash